Avant-Garde Computing: Success

 In June 1983, Avant-Garde went public, issuing 1.1 million shares of common stock.
 The proceeds from the company's initial public offering allowed the company to retire its debt and earn working capital.
-Soon after the IPO, Northern Telecom relinquished their 45-percent stake in Avant-Garde, pocketing $20 million in the process.
+Soon after the IPO, Northern Telecom relinquished its 45-percent stake in Avant-Garde, pocketing $20 million in the process.

 Sales and profits doubled for Avant-Garde between the last quarter of 1982 and the first quarter of 1983.
 In November 1983, Avant-Garde received a $1 million order for Net/Alert from Southern Bell, their largest order yet.
 This was followed up by a $3.8 million order from Merrill Lynch the next month.
 This sale alone was larger than Avant-Garde's entire second-quarter revenue earnings ($3.5 million).
 Avant-Garde ended the year with a $250,150 order from Indiana Bell.
 By January 1984, 60 units of Net/Alert had been shipped to a variety of clients, including Walt Disney World, the Library of Congress, Credit Suisse, El Paso Natural Gas, Florida Power & Light, and Public Service Electric & Gas Company.
 Avant-Garde's main rivals at the time comprised Tesdata Systems and Encom.
 Tesdata had been faltering financially while Encom's network management product was much smaller in scope than Net/Alert.

 Avant-Garde employed 110 people in February 1984.
 Following a profitable third quarter of 1983 in which the company saw their sales double and revenues triple and received five new orders (including one from the IRSST, a government institution of Quebec), Avant-Garde moved their headquarters from Cherry Hill to a larger 36,000-square-foot building in Mount Laurel, New Jersey.
 The company also opened four regional offices across the nation: in Manhattan, Atlanta, Chicago, and San Francisco.
 In 1984, Inc. named Avant-Garde the 72nd fastest-growing corporation in the United States.